repository-preservation/lcmap-spark/docs/configuration.rst

 After a Spark cluster is started using Mesos, it behaves as any Spark cluster would if started manually.

-The SparkContext maintains it's reservation on resources with the Mesos Master, keeping the cluster alive.
+The SparkContext maintains its reservation on resources with the Mesos Master, keeping the cluster alive.

 Once ``.stop()`` is called on the SparkContext, it releases it's resource reservation and the Spark cluster is shut down.